syncfusion-content/winui-docs/winui/Color-Palette/Getting-Started.md

 ## Choosing a color from MoreColor dialog

-If you want to choose a color that is not available in palette, click the more color button and select the color from color spectrums and click the `Ok` button.
+If you want to choose a color that is not available in palette, click the more color button and select the color from color spectrum and click the `Ok` button.

 {% tabs %}
 {% highlight xaml %}